Kismuz/btgym/README.md

 ****
 ### <a name="description"></a> [General description](#contents)
 #### <a name="problem"></a> Problem setting

+- **Discrete actions setup:** consider setup with one riskless asset acting as broker account cash and K (by default - one) risky assets.
+For every risky asset there exists track of historic price records referred as `data-line`.
+Apart from assets data lines there [optionally] exists number of exogenous data lines holding some information and statistics, e.g. economic indexes, encoded news, macroeconomic indicators, weather forecasts etc. which are considered relevant to decision-making.
+It is supposed for this setup that:
+    1. there is no interest rates for any asset;
+    2. broker actions are fixed-size market orders (`buy`, `sell`, `close`); short selling is permitted;
+    3. transaction costs are modelled via broker commission;
+    4. 'market liquidity' and 'capital impact' assumptions are met;
+    6. time indexes match for all data lines provided;
-Consider a discrete-time finite-horizon partially observable Markov decision process for equity/currency trading:
+- The problem is modelled as discrete-time finite-horizon partially observable Markov decision process for equity/currency trading:
-- agent action space is discrete (`buy`, `sell`, `close` [position], `hold` [do nothing]);
+    - *for every asset* traded agent action space is discrete `(0: `hold` [do nothing], 1:`buy`, 2: `sell`, 3:`close` [position])`;
     - environment is episodic: maximum  episode duration and episode termination conditions are set;
-- for every timestep of the episode agent is given environment state observation as tensor of last m price open/high/low/close values for every equity considered and based on that information is making trading decisions.
+    - for every timestep of the episode agent is given environment state observation as tensor of last `m` time-embedded preprocessed values for every data-line included and emits actions according some stochastic policy.
-- agent's goal is to maximize expected cumulative capital;
+    - agent's goal is to maximize expected cumulative capital by learning optimal policy;

-- classic 'market liquidity' and 'capital impact' assumptions are met.
-- environment setup is set close to real trading conditions, including commissions, order execution delays, trading calendar etc.
+- **Continuous actions setup[BETA]:** this setup closely relates to continuous portfolio optimisation problem definition;
+it differs from setup above in:
+    1. base broker actions are real numbers: `a[i] in [0,1], 0<=i<=K, SUM{a[i]} = 1`  for `K` risky assets added;
+       each action is a market target order to adjust portfolio to get share `a[i]*100%` for `i`-th  asset;
+    2. entire single-step broker action is dictionary of form:
+       `{cash_name: a[0], asset_name_1: a[1], ..., asset_name_K: a[K]}`;
+    3. short selling is not permitted;
+- For RL it implies having continuous action space as `K+1` dim vector.

 #### <a name="data"></a> Data selection options for backtest agent training:
 _Notice: data shaping approach is under development, expect some changes.
 [7.01.18]_